awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

    env no_proxy=169.254.169.254
    ```
 **Note**
 You must add the `no_proxy` setting to the file and specify the IP address listed here\.
-It is the instance metadata endpoint for Systems Manager\.
+It's the instance metadata endpoint for Systems Manager\.
 Without this IP address, calls to Systems Manager fail\.

 1. Save the file with the name `amazon-ssm-agent.override` in the following location: `/etc/init/`